dariusmehri/Predicting-Facade-Failure-using-Deep-Learning/README.md

-# Predicting Facade Failure with Deep Learning
+# Predicting Facade Risk with Deep Learning

 The objective of this project is to create a risk probability rating for all buildings in the Façade Inspection Safety Program at the DOB.
 The results will be used to better inform proactive enforcement actions for high-risk facades.
 A façade is considered high risk when it is likely to fail causing property damage, injury or death.